renspringlea/ryba.ren/_posts/2024-10-16-meditation-living-your-life.md

 And Ecclesiastes offers a wonderful synthesis (3:12-13 NIV, emphasis mine):
 I know that there is nothing better for people than to be happy **and to do good** while they live.
 That each of them may eat and drink, and find satisfaction in all their toil—this is the gift of God.

+*Update 2026-06-15*

+Another tidbit from *Aging as a Spiritual Practice: A Contemplative Guide to Growing Older and Wiser* by Lewis Richmond:

+> Enlightenment is not something to have; it is something to live.
+An enlightened life means to live in mindful awareness, expressing compassion in each situation.

+1